GreenButtonAlliance/OpenESPI-DataCustodian-java/README.md

 cd OpenESPI-DataCustodian/
 ```

-Start tomcat7 using maven:
+Build and start tomcat7 using maven (note: you must have first built the OpenESPI-Common-java jar):

 ```bash
 mvn tomcat7:run
 ```

-Now the application should be available at [http://localhost:8080/retailcustomers](http://localhost:8080/retailcustomers).
+Now the application should be available at [http://localhost:8080/retailcustomers](http://localhost:8080/DataCustodian).

 ## Building
 ```bash
 # for the default test profile